apache/buildstream/doc/source/main_using.rst

 Using BuildStream
 =================
-This section details how to use the BuildStream command line interface and work with existing BuildStream projects.
+This section details how to use the BuildStream command line interface, work with existing BuildStream projects and how to author a new project.

-For details on how to modify an existing BuildStream project or create a new one, refer to :ref:`main_authoring`.

 .. toctree::
    :maxdepth: 2

    invoking
    config
+   authoring